-Our Direct Market Access model puts all trades directly through to the stock or index market which means that a KE CFD trade will affect the price and volume of the underlying asset.
-The price and volume quoted on the KE CFD platform will always be the same as that of the underlying market.
-Unlike the market-making model offered by other CFD providers, KE CFD will not give price requotes, show synthetic prices, or impose additional spreads – you are assured 100% transparency.
+Our Direct Market Access model puts all trades directly through to the stock or index market which means that a CFD trade will affect the price and volume of the underlying asset.
+The price and volume quoted on the Maybank CFD platform will always be the same as that of the underlying market.
+Unlike the market-making model offered by other CFD providers, we will not give price requotes, show synthetic prices, or impose additional spreads – you are assured 100% transparency.

-With Direct Market Access, trading with KE CFD is as good as trading the underlying in the stock market, with the additional benefits of margin and shorting!
+With Direct Market Access, trading with us is as good as trading the underlying in the stock market, with the additional benefits of margin and shorting!

 No Contract Expiry